Assistant Professor and Undergraduate Adviser

 Current research and projects

 Her teaching interests include Qur'anic studies, contemporary fundamentalisms, globalization and its impact on religious identity and practice, gender and Muslim practice, and embodied practice and notions of piety, as well as the Internet and social media's evolving impact in these areas.
+Interested in Islamic studies?
+Check out the University of Denver's "Islamic Studies" library research guide.

 In October 2012, Professor Stanton received a Regional Development Grant from the American Academy of Religion.
 The grant underwrote a one-day conference, held at the University of Denver in June 2013, on "Religion in the Rocky Mountains and Great Plains."
-The papers presented at this conference are in the process of being revised into an edited book.

 Professor Stanton graduated magna cum laude from Williams College with a double major in Religion and History.
 She obtained her MA and PhD from Columbia University, with a focus on Middle Eastern history.